blumilksoftware/interns-2022c-internships/readme.md

 ## Setup and Run
 ### 1. Run setup script:
-The script will ask you to input a MapBox public key, which will be written into an .env file:
+The script will ask you to input a MapBox public key, which will be written into an .env file as VITE_MAPBOX_TOKEN:
 ```shell script
 sh setup.sh
 ```
 Or you can do provided steps in the file manually.
+Remember to add VITE_MAPBOX_TOKEN key in .env.

 ### 2. Run development environment:
 To develop application in local environment: